glassroom/heinsen_routing/README.md

 *Q: "Can I use `EfficientVectorRouting` instead of self-attention as a component of models?"*

 A: Yes.
-There is in fact a connection between the self-attention mechanism used in Transformers and the algorithm implemented by `EfficientVectorRouting`: Transformer self-attention is a special case of modern Hopfield networks with bipartite structure, a class of dense associative memories which are in turn a special case of the routing algorithm we propose in "[An Algorithm for Routing Vectors in Sequences](assets/An_Algorithm_for_Routing_Vectors_in_Sequences.pdf)." `EfficientVectorRouting` is one possible implementation of our algorithm.
+There is in fact a connection between the query-key-value self-attention mechanism used in Transformers and the algorithm implemented by `EfficientVectorRouting`: Transformer self-attention is a special case of modern Hopfield networks with bipartite structure, a class of dense associative memories which are in turn a special case of the routing algorithm we propose in "[An Algorithm for Routing Vectors in Sequences](assets/An_Algorithm_for_Routing_Vectors_in_Sequences.pdf)." `EfficientVectorRouting` is one possible implementation of our algorithm.

 *Q: "Can I use `EfficientVectorRouting` to classify a sequence of vector embeddings?"*